Xenon-2/Futaba-Multiprotocol/README.md

 After 10 seconds the prompted protol is activated unless ailerons stick is moved.<br />
 Moving ailerons stick you can change the protocol to activate.<br />
 Once done you can move down elevator stick or wait 10 seconds to activate the selected protocol.<br />
+See the picture above with radio in flight mode.<br />

 **BINDING procedure**<br />
 After turning on the transmitter, move elevator stick UP to activate binding procedure as shown on the display.<br />